 U.C.
 Davis Arboretum Trail | Davis

 Three interconnected loop trails make up the U.C.
 Davis Arboretum Trail, which showcases trees and plants found in habitats around the world.
 You can wander along Putah Creek and explore the Mediterranean or South American collections, see California native plants and relax in the flower garden.

 Cosumnes River Preserve | Galt

 This nature preserve has more than 50,000 acres of protected land.
 There are several trails to choose from, depending on the season.
-They travel through lush marshes, vernal pools and riparian habitat, and there are raised boardwalks to keep your feet dry.
+They wind through lush marshes, vernal pools and riparian habitat and there are raised boardwalks to keep your feet dry.
 The preserve is home to 250 species of birds, including cranes and hawks.